afroisalreadyinu/practical-ansible-intro/readme.md

     chmod 600 /root/.ssh/authorized_keys

-Now you should be able to SSH from anywhere on the host computer into the VM as root.
+Now you should be able to SSH from anywhere on the host computer into the VM as root with `ssh -p 2222 root@127.0.0.1`.
 The default Vagrant box comes with the user `vagrant` that has sudo rights, and one could run most of the commands we will use for demo purposes with that user.
 The aim of adding the root user is to make the examples uniform.

 Last but not least here is what the contents of the inventory file should be: